Zippy-boy/wire-pod/Installation.md

 sudo systemctl enable avahi-daemon
 ```

-10. At this point, voice commands should work.
+10. At this point, voice commands should work if your bot had been set up previously.

 ## Guide 2: Windows 10 or higher